matheustavares/toy-C-compiler/README.md

 /*
  * Get an unsigned int from stdin.
 Return -1 on failure.
 The integer must
  * be followed by a newline and cannot be surrounded by spaces.
+ *
+ * Note that we only support `int` for now, so we obviously cannot use scanf.
  */
 int getint(void)
 {